Anshul391/mood_music/README.md

-# Media Background Song Suggester

-This app allows users to upload a form of media (image, video, or short clip), and it suggests songs that would fit well as background music for use in reels, posts, or other social media content.
-It analyzes the content and mood of the media to recommend matching music tracks.

-## Features

-- Upload media (images, videos)
-- Analyze media for mood, scene, and tempo
-- Suggest background music from a curated or API-based library
-- Option to preview the media with suggested songs
-- Easy sharing or download of final media

-# Target Users & Their Needs

-## 1. Social Media Creators
-**Who they are:**
-Influencers, content creators, and everyday users posting on platforms like Instagram, TikTok, YouTube Shorts, etc.

-**Needs:**
-- Quick and easy music recommendations for their media
-- Music that aligns with current trends
-- Ability to preview content before posting
-- Access to royalty-free or platform-approved songs

----

-## 2. Video Editors / Marketers
-**Who they are:**
-Freelancers, video marketers, and creative agencies making content for brands or clients.

-**Needs:**
-- High-quality song suggestions based on mood or scene
-- Efficient tools to avoid manual song searching
-- Integration with editing software or export options
-- License-safe music options for commercial use

----

-## 3. Students / Hobbyists
-**Who they are:**
-Beginners or hobbyists creating personal projects, school assignments, or fun edits.

-**Needs:**
-- User-friendly interface with minimal technical setup
-- Inspiration for creative edits
-- Easy-to-understand mood matching
-- Free or low-cost music options

----

-## 4. Musicians / Indie Artists
-**Who they are:**
-Artists looking to promote their own music by matching it with relevant visual content.

-**Needs:**
-- A way to test how their tracks fit different types of media
-- Insights into what moods or visuals suit their songs
-- Opportunity to showcase their music to other users (optional feature)

----

-## 5. Content Strategists / Brand Managers
-**Who they are:**
-Professionals who plan and oversee brand content strategies on social platforms.

-**Needs:**
-- Music that aligns with brand tone and voice
-- Batch processing for multiple pieces of content
-- Consistent mood/style recommendations
-- Analytics on music impact (optional advanced feature)

----
 # Expected Outcome

 The goal of this project is to create a seamless, intelligent tool that enhances content creation by automatically recommending background music that matches the mood and context of the user's media.
 By the end of development, the app should:

-## Core Outcomes
+## Core Outcomes/Features

-- **Effortless Song Discovery:**
+### Effortless Song Discovery
-  Users can upload media and receive instant, relevant background music suggestions without manual searching.
+- Users can upload media and receive instant, relevant background music suggestions without manual searching.

-- **Mood-Matching Recommendations:**
+### Mood-Matching Recommendations
-  The app accurately analyzes the media to detect mood, tone, or tempo and recommends music that enhances the overall feel.
+- The app accurately analyzes the media to detect mood, tone, or tempo and recommends music that enhances the overall feel.

-- **Content-Ready Output:**
-  Users can preview, download, or share the media with the suggested background song, streamlining the content creation workflow.

-## Intelligence & Relevance
+### Intelligence & Relevance
 - Suggestions are personalized to the media's emotional or aesthetic characteristics.
 - Songs are pulled from a curated or API-connected library (e.g., Spotify, YouTube Audio Library, etc.).

+## Target Users & Their Needs

+- **Social Media Creators**
+- **Students / Hobbyists**

 ## User Impact